-Intel, in collaboration with Mentor Graphics, provides embedded software developers access to virtual platforms.
-These platforms support Intel's entire SoC FPGA portfolio, including the Intel® Arria® 10 SoC, the industry’s only 20 nm SoC FPGA, and the third-generation 14 nm Intel® Stratix® 10 SoCs with a 64-bit quad-core ARM* Cortex*-A53 processor.
-The virtual platforms, built with Mentor Graphics* Vista tools, are pre-built, fully functional simulations models of the SoC FPGA’s ARM* processor subsystems.
+Intel, in collaboration with Mentor Graphics*, provides embedded software developers access to virtual platforms.
+These platforms support Intel’s entire SoC FPGA portfolio, including the 20nm Intel® Arria® 10 SoC and the 3rd Generation 14nm Intel® Stratix® 10 SoC with a 64-bit quad-core Arm* Cortex-A53 processor.
+The virtual platforms, built with Mentor Graphics* Vista tools, are prebuilt, fully functional simulations models of the SoC FPGAs ARM* processor subsystems.

-The SoC FPGA virtual platforms comprise an instruction set simulator CPU model plus peripheral device models, delivered as a stand-alone binary executable.
-You download, install, and run the executable with a pre-built Linux image on a host PC.
-Additionally, you can link a model of custom functions in the FPGA fabric to the virtual platform for system-level simulation.
-The virtual platform supports both bare-metal and operating system environments, and allows software execution and debug on multi-core configurations of Intel's SoC FPGAs.
-You can use any GDB-compatible debug environment, including ARM Development Studio 5 Intel SoC FPGA Edition toolkit for comprehensive debugging of bare metal, Linux*, and other OS applications.
+The SoC FPGA virtual platforms includes an instruction set simulator CPU model plus peripheral device models, delivered as a standalone binary executable.
+Download, install, and run the executable with a prebuilt Linux* image on a host PC.
+Also use any GDB-compatible debug environment, including Arm Development Studio Intel® FPGA edition toolkit for comprehensive debugging of Bare Metal, Linux, and other OS applications.

 Basing the SoC FPGA virtual platform on the Mentor Graphics Vista tool suite provides users a seamless migration to Mentor Graphics’ Vista Virtual Prototyping solutions.
 The Vista Virtual Prototyping tool suite provides additional insight into hardware/software interaction or non-intrusive profiling and analysis.
 It also extends the SoC FPGA virtual platform, including timing-approximate or timing-accurate CPU models.